OpenStackOnRaPi/ostackinstall/README.md

 EOT
 ```

-  * Once we have prepared networking on our RaPis we should update the file ```/etc/hosts``` (on the management host) by adding our OpenStack hosts (RaPis); this information will be used by Ansible.
+  * Once we have prepared networking on our RPis we should update the file ```/etc/hosts``` (on the management host) by adding our OpenStack hosts (RPis); this information will be used by Ansible.
 For example:
 ```
 $ cat /etc/hosts
 127.0.0.1	localhost